lmdbjava/benchmarks/results/20160630/README.md

 we write the keys out in random order, and we read them back (the `readKey` benchmark) in that same random order.
 The remaining operations are all cursors over sequentially-ordered keys.
-The graphs show LMDB is consistently faster for all operations, with the one exception being writes (where LevelDB is much faster).
+The graphs show LMDB is consistently faster for all operations, with the one exception being writes (where LevelDB is faster).

 ### 110 MB Random Access (Strings)

 ![img](4-strKey-seq.png)

 This benchmark is the same as the previous, except with our zero-padded string keys.
-There are no surprises; we see the same results as reported immediately above.
+There are no surprises; we see the similar results as reported above.

 ## Test 5: 10 Million X 2,025 Byte Values
 In our final test we burden the implementations with a more aggressive in-memory